The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 self._buffered_body = None

-The key point is the "latest-wins" buffer strategy.
-When multiple patches occur within the rate limit, only the latest state is retained and sent at the next patchable timing.
+The key is the "latest-wins" buffer strategy.
+When multiple patches occur within the rate limit, only the latest state is retained and sent at the next available patch opportunity.
 There's no need to send every intermediate state — the user just needs to always see the latest progress.

 Obstacle 3: Cold Start Is Slow Due to Discovery Document Download

-Once the cardsV2 + patch pattern was working and I happily deployed it, I noticed that during a cold start, it took about 2 minutes for the first card to appear.
+After cardsV2 + patch pattern was working and we happily deployed, we noticed that during cold starts, it took about 2 minutes for the first card to appear.

 SCR-20260529-jcac

-When returning plain text messages in the previous article, the response came back almost instantly even on a cold start.
+When returning plain text messages as in the previous article, responses were returned almost instantly even on cold starts.
 What was different?

 SCR-20260529-jdcl